UCF/Athena-Framework/docs/components/navs.md

 ## JavaScript behavior for dynamic tabbed interfaces

-Use the tab JavaScript plugin—include it individually or through the compiled `bootstrap.js` file—to extend our navigational tabs and pills to create tabbable panes of local content, even via dropdown menus.
+Use the tab JavaScript plugin—make sure the compiled `framework.min.js` file is included in your project—to extend our navigational tabs and pills to create tabbable panes of local content, even via dropdown menus.

 Dynamic tabbed interfaces, as described in the [<abbr title="Web Accessibility Initiative">WAI</abbr> <abbr title="Accessible Rich Internet Applications">ARIA</abbr> Authoring Practices](https://www.w3.org/TR/wai-aria-practices/#tabpanel), require `role="tablist"`, `role="tab"`, `role="tabpanel"`, and additional `aria-` attributes in order to convey their structure, functionality and current state to users of assistive technologies (such as screen readers).